ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 That is, new categories of use can be defined as a subset of an existing category, but not a superset.

-Systems that use this vocabulary might define their own extensions, see {{mapping}} for how those are managed.
+Systems that use this vocabulary might define their own extensions as part of a larger data model.
+{{mapping}} describes how concepts from an alternative format might be mapped to this vocabulary.

 # Applying Statements of Preference {#usage}